Bluetooth Car Scanner Android Torque Auto Diagnostic Scan

 Cars have controls for driving, parking, passenger comfort, and a variety of lamps.
 Over the decades, additional features and controls have been added to vehicles, making them progressively more complex.
 These include rear-reversing cameras, air conditioning, navigation systems, and in-car entertainment.
 Most cars in use in the early 2020s are propelled by an internal combustion engine, fueled by the combustion of fossil fuels.
 Electric cars, which were invented early in the history of the car, became commercially available in the 2000s and are predicted to cost less to buy than petrol-driven cars before 2025.
 The transition from fossil fuel-powered cars to electric cars features prominently in most climate change mitigation scenarios, such as Project Drawdown's 100 actionable solutions for climate change.

 In physics and mechanics, torque is the rotational analogue of linear force.
 It is also referred to as the moment of force (also abbreviated to moment).
 The symbol for torque is typically , the lowercase Greek letter tau.
-When being referred to as moment of force, it is commonly denoted by M. Just as a linear force is a push or a pull applied to a body, a torque can be thought of as a twist applied to an object with respect to a chosen point; for example, driving a screw uses torque, which is applied by the screwdriver rotating around its axis.
-A force of three newtons applied two metres from the fulcrum, for example, exerts the same torque as a force of one newton applied six metres from the fulcrum.
+When being referred to as moment of force, it is commonly denoted by M. Just as a linear force is a push or a pull applied to a body, a torque can be thought of as a twist applied to an object with respect to a chosen point; for example, driving a screw uses torque to force it into an object, which is applied by the screwdriver rotating around its axis to the drives on the head.

 Reviews